maggiben/rocko_decoy/website/content/learn/defi-risk-vs-reward/index.md

 - **Stay Updated:** The world of DeFi is evolving rapidly.
 Keep an eye on news, updates, and any emerging risks or opportunities.

 In conclusion, DeFi on the Ethereum platform offers an enticing vision of a democratized financial future.
-Its potential rewards, from better rates to global access, are genuinely transformative.
+Its potential rewards, from better DeFi loan rates to global access, are genuinely transformative.
 However, the risks cannot be understated.
 For newcomers to the crypto world, the key is to approach DeFi with curiosity, caution, and a commitment to continuous learning.